 Long before he became The Immortal One, Terry Bollea was born in Augusta, Georgia on August 11th, 1954.
-He moved to Port Tampa, Florida at a very young age, and till date resides in Florida.
-It was Jack and Gerald Briscoe who spotted him at Hector's Gym in Tampa Bay who were impressed with Hogan's physique and pursued Hogan to join as a trainee for Championship Wrestling from Florida.
+He moved to Port Tampa, Florida at a very young age, and to date resides in Florida.
+It was Jack and Gerald Briscoe who spotted him at Hector's Gym in Tampa Bay and were impressed with Hogan's physique.
+They pursued Hogan to join as a trainee for Championship Wrestling from Florida.
 He was trained by the legendary Hiro Matsuda, who also trained big names such as "Cowboy" Bob Orton, The Great Muta, Scott Hall, Paul Orndoff and Ron Simmons.

 He would then jump ship to New Japan Pro Wrestling, where he spent the next five years of his career.
 After winning a tournament, Hogan became the first IWGP(International Wrestling Grand Prix) Heavyweight Champion, although this isn't considered the start of the title's lineage.
 Around the same time, from 1981 to 1983, Hogan made his debut for American Wrestling Association, where he not only turned face, but he had made an appearance on Rocky III, helping his stock grow for his eventual WWF return in 1983.

 When he returned to WWF, the ownership was now under Vincent Kennedy McMahon, and not Vincent J. McMahon.
 Hulk Hogan would become the first real "face of WWF/E" during the company's national expansion and wrestling boom.

 Also Read: What is Hulk Hogan's Net Worth?